South Korea – Clinical Trials Regulatory Process

 - The sponsor and head of the clinical trial site will sign a written contract before the trial begins.

-- If a CRO is used, the sponsor must write a contract outlining a set of tasks for the CRO to complete.
+- If the sponsor uses a CRO, they must write a contract outlining a set of tasks for the CRO to complete.

 To obtain approval of a clinical trial protocol in South Korea, a foreign company without an established presence in Korea must delegate all rights and responsibilities for the execution of the clinical trial through an agreement with a contract research organization (CRO) established in Korea.